Blosc/c-blosc2/ANNOUNCE.md

 that has been around for more than a decade.

-Blosc2 expands the capabilities of Blosc by providing a higher level container that is able to store many chunks on it (hence the super-block name).
+Blosc2 expands the capabilities of Blosc by providing a higher level container that is able to store many chunks on it (hence the super-chunk name).
 It supports storing data on both memory and disk using the same API.
 Also, it adds more compressors and filters.